antjowie/Aphelion-engine/README.md

 ## Build instructions
 The project makes use of CMake so building should be straightforward.
 Simply do the following in a command prompt/terminal (on Windows):
+> NOTE: As of right now, the core module can't be build as a dll since it defines the entry point and the executable needs to have an entry point.

 ```
 git clone https://github.com/antjowie/Shinobu-engine.git shinobu-engine
 cd shinobu-engine